Shotton Hall Primary School

 A small percentage of children and young people with significant learning difficulties might need an assessment that could lead to an Education, Health and Care Plan.

 School staff may initially identify a concern the class teacher alongside the SENDCo will discuss the child’s needs and a meeting with parents/carers and/or the child/young person would be arranged at the earliest opportunity.
-During this meeting a Short Note would be completed with agreed outcomes for the child/young person and next steps.
+During this meeting a Short Note would be completed with agreed outcomes for the child/young person.
 The next steps may require the involvement of specialist support or advice for example, Educational Psychology, SENDIASS (Parents Advice and Support Service) or another of education health and social care professional.
 It is important to understand that the involvement of professionals does not always seek to label or diagnose but to seek advice and strategies to enable a child/young person to reach their full potential.

 A small percentage of children and young people with significant and/or complex needs may require an assessment that could lead to an Education, Health and Care Plan (EHCP).